 (updating this recipe from the archives – my travels to Brazil took place almost 8 years ago and I’m just as obsessed with this recipe now as I was back then… )

-I’m an equal opportunity cocktail drinker (except when it comes to beer, whiskey, bourbon or scotch – sorry Thomas) and these Caipirinhas are freaking amazing.
+I’m an equal opportunity cocktail drinker and these Caipirinhas are amazing.
 Made with Cachaça, these delish cocktails make an appearance on just about every Brazilian menu.
 Most are traditional Caipirinhas like the recipe I’m sharing below, and some are inventive Caipirinhas with jazzy fruits and flavors.
 Cachaça, made from sugarcane, is Brazils most popular form of hard liquor and today I’m bringing it stateside.

-Inspired by the dozens of Caipirinhas I consumed while in Brazil, I wanted to introduce Thomas to this drink and share it with all you guys just in time for the weekend.
+Inspired by the dozens of Caipirinhas I consumed while in Brazil a many years back, I wanted to introduce Thomas to this drink and share it with all you guys just in time for the weekend.
 I opted for a traditional Caipirinha made with Cachaça, freshly squeezed lime juice and sugar.
-I topped mine off with a spritz of sparkling water to give it a bit of fizz and to make sure I didn’t get tipsy while recipe testing. (tough job, I know)
+I topped mine off with a splash of sparkling water to give it a bit of fizz!